DHTMLX/docs-todolist/docs/api/rest_api/routes/delete_routes/delete_tasks.md

 ---
-sidebar_label: Delete /projects
+sidebar_label: DELETE /tasks
-title: Delete /projects
+title: DELETE /tasks
-description: You can learn about the Delete /projects route in the documentation of the DHTMLX JavaScript To Do List library.
+description: You can learn about the DELETE /tasks route in the documentation of the DHTMLX JavaScript To Do List library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX To Do List.
 ---

-# Delete /projects
+# DELETE /tasks

 ### Description

-@short: Deletes data on a project and returns an empty json object
+@short: Deletes data on a task and returns an empty json object

-The route handles the DELETE request made to the **'/projects/{id}'** path
+The route handles the DELETE request made to the **'/tasks/{id}'** path.

-Only one project can be removed per request.
-All project tasks, if any, are also removed.
+Only one task can be removed per request.
+All child tasks, if any, are also removed.

 <table style="border: 1px solid white; border-collapse: collapse; width:50%">